Emese92/the-early-birdie/README.md

 The menu is nice and simple just with a little boarding.

-The My Bookingd page is a just a list of bookings, with a colorful confirmatin logo.
+The My Bookings page is a just a list of bookings, with a green confirmation logo.
 It has an empty circle when it is not confirmed and a full green tick when it it is confirmed.
 The list rows are clickable, and they expand for one more line with extra information and also the edit and delete buttons.

 The authorization pages all have similar design with different pictures, so does the add a new booking form.
 The form uses crispy forms.